 Give your audience a very good reason to stay connected to you.

 Which do you think is more likely to grab and keep your attention?

 b) A promise of something that will make a tangible difference to your life

-We live in a world where we are all overwhelmed with information.
-The last thing we need is someone reading through a scripted agenda that we could read for ourselves in a fraction of the time.
+We live in a world where most of us are overwhelmed with information.
+The last thing we need is someone reading through a scripted agenda that we could easily read for ourselves.

 Make your audience a promise you can comfortably keep; and make sure it’s the first thing you do.